User Tools

 Icon Packs

-If you want something fancier than just a picture as your wallpaper… then you’re in luck.
+If you want something fancier than just a picture as your wallpaper then you should use the following:

 • Wallpaper Engine - The standard for animated and interactive wallpapers.
 Costs money, but it’s one time only and very much worth it.
 The two LOSS alternatives can’t really compare with it, I’m afraid.